ampproject/amphtml/extensions/amp-form/amp-form.md

 (Relaxing some of these rules might be reconsidered in the future - please let us know if you require these and provide use cases).

+## Actions
+`amp-form` exposes one action: `submit`.
+This allows you to trigger the form submission on a specific action, for example, tapping a link, or [submitting a form on input change](#input-events).
+You can [read more about Actions and Events in AMP in the spec](../../spec/amp-actions-and-events.md).

 ## Events
 `amp-form` exposes the following events: